Generic Name: cyclosporine (SYE-kloe-SPOR-in)

 - Diabetes patients - Cyclosporine may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

-- Lab tests, including kidney and liver function; cyclosporine levels; and blood pressure, lipids, and electrolytes, may be performed while you use cyclosporine.
+- Lab tests may be performed while you use cyclosporine.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use cyclosporine with caution in the ELDERLY; they may be more sensitive to its effects.